Effects of Hurricane Matthew in Florida: Impacts

+South Florida

-Miami metropolitan area
+Miami Metropolitan Area

 Matthew brought tropical storm conditions to parts of Broward, Miami-Dade, Palm Beach counties resulting in scattered power outages—71,000 customers in Broward, 43,160 in Palm Beach, and 16,000 in Miami-Dade lost power—and some wind damage.
 Winds across the three counties peaked at 67 mph at Jupiter Inlet and 51 mph at Palm Beach International Airport.
 Sustained tropical storm-force winds were observed in coastal areas of Palm Beach County.
 Winds across interior Broward reached 40 mph.
 Storefront awnings were blown down in parts of downtown West Palm Beach, and U.S. Route 1 was blocked by a downed tree in Jupiter.
 Damage from winds in these counties reached $2 million, of which $1.3 million occurred in Palm Beach.
 A total of 6,387 people in Palm Beach County and approximately 700 residents in Miami sought refuge in shelters during the storm.
 Peak gusts winds in the city reached 50 mph, downing multiple trees, while sustained winds generally averaged 25 to 35 mph.
 Power outages led to an accident in the Flagami neighborhood of Miami when two vehicles collided in an intersection while the traffic lights were out.
 Nine people were involved, including five children and a police officer, and all were hospitalized.
 Slick roads may have been a factor in another accident in Boca Raton that left one person injured.
 One person was injured in Broward while putting up hurricane shutters.

 Rough seas caused moderate coastal damage and beach erosion; Singer Island and Tequesta suffered the greatest damage.
 The greatest inundation was observed in Lake Worth at 1.49 ft.
 On average, beaches lost 11 ft of sand with Deerfield Beach and Hillsboro Beach hardest hit.
 Damage between the two totaled $1.9 million.
 Deerfield Beach International Fishing Pier experienced some damage and was temporarily closed.
 Approximately 800 sea turtle nests monitored by the Loggerhead Marinelife Center in Palm Beach County were lost during the storm.
 Severe erosion relocated up to 23 m of sand in Miami Beach.
 Ironically, beaches part of a renourishment project benefited from the storm.
 Damage across the three counties reached $34 million, with beach erosion in Palm Beach County accounting for $21 million.
 Two people died while after falling from ladders while preparing their homes for the hurricane in Miami-Dade County.
 Another person suffered injuries in Broward County for the same reason after the storm.

-Gulf coast and Panhandle
+Gulf Coast and Panhandle

 Onshore flow in Monroe County led to minor street flooding in Key Largo, with water rise reaching 1.5 ft.
 Tropical storm-force gusts affected several counties along the Gulf Coast, resulting in minor damage.
 In New Port Richey, a car was crushed by a tree; a mobile home suffered the same fate in Dade City, as did a home in Croom-A-Coochee.
 Effects along the western coast of Florida were limited with heavy rain and storm surge virtually non-existent; damage was estimated at $50,000.